Jdd2020/skills_lab_week_6/README.md

 This a repository for the skills lab in week 7 of the CMPINF0010 course.

 ## Description
-The python program attached to the project takes a user's name and profession and slowly prints out the combination of the two letter by letter, creating a somewhat satisfying presentation on the console.
-Also, nameAndAge takes in user name and age and tells you how old you will be in 17 years.
+The python program attached to the project first tells the user what the program does and then asks whether the user wants to enter frequency or wavelength.
+Once the user enters that question it prompts for a value to be entered.
+Then the program goes through a long if-chain to figure out what type of wave was entered and then prints the type of wave to the user.

-## Intallation
+## Intsallation
-The programs can be used by simply dowloading the Python files and using the Python shell to run them.
+The programs can be used by simply dowloading the Python file and using the Python shell to run them.
+After, all that needs to be done is entering the values that are being prompted for.

 ## Usage
-The first Python program takes a two String inputs, name and title, and prints to the user console one letter interation.
-Specifically you enter your first input using keyboard input and then hit enter ENTER.
-You then repeat this for the second input and your output is printed.

-The second Python program takes String and integer input in a similar process to the first program.
-To finalize each keyboard input, use the ENTER key.
-After going through this process, the output is printed.
+This program could be used to quickely figure out the type of wave something is after observing its wavelenght of frequencie.
+This could be used in real lab aplications or for something as simple as homework.

 ## Contribution
 You can help this project by expanding the uses of this code to include more functions or build a better way to import